wanghaisheng/responsive-landing-page-starter/content/blog/en/using-web-components-in-an-angular-application-joyful-fun.md

 >
 > **\- Angular**

-Getting errors is neither joyful nor fun and Angular tries to ease the pain with helpful messages in those errors.
+Getting errors is neither joyful, nor fun and Angular tries to ease the pain with helpful messages in those errors.
 They suggest two possible answers to fix our issue.
-The second suggestion is exactly what we have and offers the solution.
+The second suggestion is exactly what we have, and it offers the solution.
 That was both joyful and fun!

 In the app.module.ts file, import the CUSTOM_ELEMENTS_SCHEMA: